e-choness/bubble-up-website/README.md

 # Bubble UP!
-Jekyll Theme
+Website

-A playful, animated Jekyll theme designed for the Bubble UP! game website.
+A playful, animated Website designed for the Bubble UP! game website.
 Features modern animations, responsive design, and a bubbly aesthetic that brings joy to visitors.

 ## 🚀 Features